akuzovlev/WhereToLunch/README.md

 --------------------Avaliable for all logged users-------------------

 Get:
-/restaurants  -  JSON with all restaurants or NOT_FOUND(404) if list is empty.
+/restaurants  -  JSON with all restaurants sorted by name or NOT_FOUND(404) if list is empty.
 /restaurants/{id} - restaurant with id in JSON format or NOT_FOUND(404) if restaurant with id is not exists.

 Put: